hyouteki/cop/memsafe/README.md

 ```
 > C equivalent of the updated LLVM IR after passing through the `disallowOutOfBoundsPtr` API.

-Lastly, we add write barriers via [addWriteBarriers](https://github.com/hyouteki/cop/blob/8c91b14a81bb1a3a23e77d700422e2ac2c6161ab/memsafe/MemSafe.cpp#L261-L286C2) API to identify instances where variables are getting stored invalid heap addresses.
-This API works by getting the pointer operand from all the store instructions and passing it to a [checkWriteBarrier](https://github.com/hyouteki/cop/blob/25c99cc5e4b7b7f1dde801def996db181f25a3f1/memsafe/support.c#L117-L141C2) routine which validates the heap address.
-This API also works if we store an object which contains a pointer operand.
+Lastly, we add write barriers via [addWriteBarriers](https://github.com/hyouteki/cop/blob/8c91b14a81bb1a3a23e77d700422e2ac2c6161ab/memsafe/MemSafe.cpp#L261-L286C2) API to identify instances where invalid heap addresses are getting stored into pointers.
+This API works by getting the pointer operand from all the store instructions and passing it to a custom [checkWriteBarrier](https://github.com/hyouteki/cop/blob/25c99cc5e4b7b7f1dde801def996db181f25a3f1/memsafe/support.c#L117-L141C2) routine which validates the heap address.
+This API also works if we store to an object which contains a pointer operand.
 ``` c
 int *ptr = (int *)mymalloc(sizeof(int)*50);                  // valid address
 int *a = (int *)0;                                           // invalid address